chapter eleven

 • Predictive resource allocation for hiding provisioning latency

-When building for low latency, you sometimes encounter operations that take a long time to complete but cannot make them run faster.
+When building for low latency, you’ll sometimes encounter operations that take a long time to complete, but you cannot make them run faster.
 You, therefore, need to look at ways to hide the latency.
 In the previous chapter, we discussed asynchronous processing, which allows you to hide latency by performing work in the background.
-However, sometimes, even that is not enough, and you need to be more proactive in latency hiding to perform long-running operations ahead of time.
+However, even that is not always enough, and you’ll need to be more proactive and perform long-running operations ahead of time.

-Predictive techniques are all about figuring out a good time to perform long-running operations to make their results available when needed, effectively hiding the latency.
+Predictive techniques are all about figuring out good times to perform long-running operations so you can make their results available when they’re needed, effectively hiding the latency.
 Techniques such as prefetching, optimistic updates, speculative execution, and predictive resource allocation allow you to hide the latency of operations that take a long time to compute by predicting the future.
-Of course, as with all latency optimization techniques, each of them have some underlying trade-off and cost, which is something you need to factor in when applying them for your application.
+Of course, as with all latency optimization techniques, each has some underlying tradeoff and cost, which you’ll need to factor in when applying them to your applications.

-With that in mind, let’s explore predictive techniques to hiding latency, to complete our journey to optimizing for low latency!
+With that in mind, let’s explore predictive techniques for hiding latency.

 11.2 Prefetching